emrumo/IEEE-template/README.md

 > Description

 This template has been designed for collaborative paper writing purposes.
-It allows to estructure the paper ideas in a bullet scheme, that can be switched on/off at will.
+It allows to structure the paper ideas in a bullet scheme, that can be switched on/off at will.

 * View mode